sabaat/desql-artifacts/README.md

 ## 1. Pre-requisites

-Ensure that `docker` is installed and functioning on your system.
+Ensure that `docker` is installed and running on your system.
 If it's not installed, please download Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).

 These instructions have been verified with:
 - **MacOS:** ProductVersion: 11.2.3, BuildVersion: 20D91